Cycrus/Cycrus/README.md

 # Hello Dear Visitor

-:eyeglasses: I am a professional software developer with a Masters degree in cognitive sciences currently working on high usability fluid human machine interfaces and machine learning driven driver monitoring systems.
+:eyeglasses: I am a professional software developer with a degree in psychology currently working on high usability fluid human machine interfaces and machine learning driven driver monitoring systems.

 :eyeglasses: I have a strong personal interest in systems engineering, robotics, reinforcement learning, virtual reality, and generally everything futuristic.